The digital age has made it much easier to create, access and save information.

 By using malicious software (malware), phishing, pharming, or other exploits, cybercriminals around the world seek to profit at the expense of both businesses and individuals.
 As successful cybercriminals are typically one step ahead of their victims, the best defenses include an evolving knowledge as well as the use of trusted software to apply that knowledge.

-To help understand the scope of cybercrime today, as well as some of the methods to protect yourself from attacks, please take a few minutes to watch this short video.
+To better understand the scope of cybercrime today, as well as some of the methods you can use protect yourself from attacks, please see the "Current Trends in Cybercrime and How You can Protect Your Identity and other Confidential information on the Internet" video.

 PDS differs from most consumer security products by providing robust management of encryption Keys.
 This makes PDS a bit geeky, but it also increases both security and flexibility.
 Every Key created with PDS must have a password, so every crypto operation requires you to provide a password for a Key.
 You may choose to use one Key for all of your crypto operations, or you may use multiple Keys - the solutions provided within PDS support both scenarios.
 Key management in PDS includes the ability to create, view, modify and delete Keys.
 Metadata associated with all PDS-encrypted items tracks which Key was used as well as where to find it, including unique search paths for each operating system when PDS is used in USB mode.